 After Safari journey is finished, you will arrived at a huge amusement park.
 This recreational park features baby zoo, bird aviary, panda house, children rides, waterpark, cable car, animals exhibits, swimming with dolphins, animals shows, waterfalls, and restaurants.

 In the Baby Zoo, visitors are allowed to touch snake, and orangutan, and are allowed to take picture with them and other wild animals such as tiger and lion with small fees.
 The entrance for Baby Zoo itself is free.
-Here you can also see kangaroos from Australian outback, lemurs from Madagascar, leopard, African lion, etc.
+Here you can also see kangaroos from Australian outback, lemurs from Madagascar, leopard, African white lion, etc.

 In Bird Aviary, you can see thousands beautiful birds from all over the world live freely in a giant aviary netting such us parrot, julang mas, owl, peacock, cendrawasih or bird of paradise, pelican, and more for free!
 Walk around the aviary and see colorful birds flying around you.
 Purchase some bird food there, put it at your hand, then some beautiful birds will come to eat.

 There are two pandas live on their house on the top of the hill in Taman Safari.
 They are Cai Tao and Hu Chun.
 Both of them were born in China in 2010.
 They were brought to Taman Safari in 2017 and will live here for about 10 years according to the breeding-loan agreement between Taman Safari, Indonesia government, and China.
 The park management is optimistic that Cai Tao and Hu Chun will be married and have children here.
 We hope so.
 Let see!

 There are some educational shows for family.
 All of the shows are free or included in the ticket.
 Check the shows schedule first, before you come to the location of the shows, because shows locations were spread in the park.
 If you don’t have enough to see all the shows, you can make a priority.
 Most popular shows are Cowboy Show, Dolphin Show, Tiger Show, and Various Animals.
 See the below image to know their shows schedule.